 As a result of this work and its subsequent confirmation by other researchers, the US National Comprehensive Cancer Network (NCCN) recently updated its guidelines for WM to include AS-PCR testing for the presence of MYD88 L265P in the bone marrow cells of suspected patients and has characterized the test as essential for the diagnosis of WM.

 The IWMF is also funding work by Dr. Treon and his team to study several potential therapies that target cellular pathways downstream from MYD88, and preliminary results are encouraging.
 Stay tuned……

 Several other genetic mutations were discovered to be fairly common in WM patients, although not to the extent of the MYD88 L265P mutation.
 One such group of mutations occurs in the gene CXCR4 at a prevalence rate of about 30%.
 Studies suggest that such mutations cause significant tumor proliferation and spread to extramedullary organs (outside the bone marrow), thereby leading to disease progression and a less favorable prognosis.
-The CXCR4 mutations are discussed in much more detail here.
+The CXCR4 mutations are discussed in much more detail here(link is external).
 Additional research is being funded by the IWMF to confirm these findings, to determine the mechanisms by which these mutations cause disease progression, and to test an inhibitor of CXCR4 to see if it has potential to be used as a treatment for WM patients who harbor CXCR4 mutations.